 - (a) Pay an amount equal to the reasonably determined cost of medical and related professional services and devices actually incurred and reasonably expected to be incurred relating to physical and psychological care. - (b) Pay an amount equal to the reasonably determined cost of physical and occupational therapy and rehabilitation actually incurred and reasonably expected to be incurred. - (c) Reimburse the victim or the victim's estate for after-tax income loss suffered by the victim as a result of the crime. - (d) Pay an amount equal to the reasonably determined cost of psychological and medical treatment for members of the victim's family actually incurred and reasonably expected to be incurred as a result of the crime. - (e) Pay an amount equal to the reasonably determined costs of homemaking and child care expenses actually incurred and reasonably expected to be incurred as a result of the crime or, if homemaking or child care is provided without compensation by a relative, friend, or any other person, an amount equal to the costs that would reasonably be incurred as a result of the crime for that homemaking and child care, based on the rates in the area for comparable services. - (f) Pay an amount equal to the cost of actual funeral and related services. - (g) If the deceased victim could be claimed as a dependent by his or her parent or guardian on the parent's or guardian's federal, state, or local income tax returns, pay an amount equal to the loss of the tax deduction or tax credit.
-The amount of reimbursement shall be estimated for each year the victim could reasonably be claimed as a dependent. - (h) Pay an amount equal to income actually lost by the spouse, parent, sibling, child, or grandparent of the victim because the family member left his or her employment, temporarily or permanently, to care for the victim because of the injury.
+The amount of reimbursement shall be estimated for each year the victim could reasonably be claimed as a dependent.

-20 Mich.
+&lt;sup>16 Mich.
 Comp.
 Laws Ann. § 780.766(1) defines "victim" as "an individual who suffers direct or threatened physical, financial, or emotional harm as a result of the commission of a crime."